Proctors

 Eligibility Requirements

-Proctor eligibility requirements are the same as for paper exams (see the “Preparing Proctors” section of the AP Coordinator’s Manual, Part 2).
+Proctor eligibility requirements are the same for all AP Exams.
 The proctor/student ratio is also the same, unless students are seated facing outward toward the wall.
-See Inside a Digital AP Exam Room for more information about proctoring digital exams.
+See Inside a Digital AP Exam Room for more information about proctoring digital AP Exams.

 Responsibilities